 To cover the insured pension benefits, the related capital is managed as part of the insurers' management portfolios.
 In such management, the characteristics of the investment assets are analyzed in relation to the characteristics of the obligations, in a process known as Asset Liability Management.
 New and existing asset categories are evaluated continuously in order to diversify the asset portfolios with a view to optimizing the anticipated risk-adjusted return.
-Any surplus that arises from management of the asset value to other members of the insurance collective.
+Any surplus that arises from management of the assets normally accrues to If and/or the insured and there is no form of transfer of the asset value to other members of the insurance collective.